30440r/PasswordListGenerator/README.md

 * Celebrity names
 * The name of the website the password is for

-This program is an interactive list generator that will create a password wordlist and can be used in penetration testing and forensic investigations to crack passwords.
+This program is an interactive list generator that will create a password wordlist and can be used anywhere to create a secure password

 ### Usage

 Run the interactive program with:

-> $python setup.py
+> $ python setup.py

-The password list will be created in the same folder in .txt
+The password list will be created in the same directory as wordlist.txt

 ### Requirements